davepollack/nushift/reusable-id-pool/README.md

 ## ReusableIdPoolManual

 A struct that hands out `u64` IDs.
-This should be used over `ReusableIdPool` when the ID needs to be serialised, for example over a binary ABI, as `nushift-core` needs to do.
+This should be used instead of `ReusableIdPool` when the ID needs to be serialised, for example over a binary ABI, as `nushift-core` needs to do.

 `#![no_std]` is supported (set `default-features = false`), but `alloc` is required.